Santa Ana Church (Manila)

-The Parish of Our Lady of the Abandoned, also known as the Santa Ana Church and newly declared as the National Shrine of Our Lady of the Abandoned (Spanish: Parroquia de Nuestra Señora de los Desamparados), is a Spanish colonial period church located in the district of Santa Ana in Manila, Philippines.
+The National Shrine of Our Lady of the Abandoned, also known as Santa Ana Church, is a Spanish colonial period Roman Catholic church located in the district of Santa Ana in Manila, Philippines.
+It is under the jurisdiction of the Archdiocese of Manila.
 The parish was established by the Franciscan missionaries in 1578 under the patronage of Saint Anne.
-The present stone church was constructed by Father Vicente Inglés, OFM from 1720 to 1725 and was dedicated to its present patron, the Our Lady of the Abandoned.
-The revered image of its patron was made in Valencia, Spain in 1713 and arrived in the Philippines in 1717.
+The present stone church was constructed by Vicente Inglés from 1720 to 1725 and dedicated to its present patron, Our Lady of the Abandoned.
+The revered image of its patron was made in Valencia, Spain in 1713, and arrived in the Philippines in 1717.